kaffilsayed/housekraft-mom/README.md

 1. Go to **aistudio.google.com**
 2. Sign in with your Google account
 3. Click **"Get API Key"** → **"Create API Key"**
-4. Copy the key — you'll need it in Step 3 below
+4. Copy the key — you'll need it in Step 3 below.

 ---